kjac/FormEditor/Tutorials/Approval.md

-# Tutorial: Introduction to approval
+# Tutorial: Comments with moderation

-This tutorial demonstrates how you can put the approval system in Form Editor to use.

-We'll create a comment section for an article, and use the approval system to let the editors moderate the comments.
+In this tutorial we'll create a comment section for an article, and use the approval system in Form Editor to let the editors moderate the comments.
 Since it's all built into Form Editor, you won't have to write a single line of custom code to make this happen.

+We'll also utilize the *Content Templates* feature introduced in Umbraco 7.7 to create a hassle-free workflow for the editors.

 Let's get to it, shall we?

 ## Setting up

 Before we start, you need to install Form Editor and create a Form Editor data type (check the [quick start tutorial](QuickStart.md) or the [installation documentation](../Docs/install.md) for details).

-When you create the data type, enable the option "Use submission approval" - this activates the approval system.
+### Creating the document type

 Create a document type called *Article* and add: